NaveenChand755/node-react/README.md

 4. To start the application  i have used concurrently npm package which starts and Frontend and  backend concurrently

-# use npm run dev to run the application
+# use npm install && npm run dev to run the application